ninlilizi/GameWorks-Denoiser-Unity-Plugin/README.md

 # Unity Native Plugin for Nvidia GameWorks Denoiser

-## Note, while this now 'works', there is an outstanding memleak!

 This only supports the Unity DX12 renderer.
 Make sure this is set first.

 CMake NRI and NRD projects.